paulkarpenko/us-code-ui/uscode/title-37-pay-and-allowances-of-the-uniformed-services/chapter-005-special-and-incentive-pays.md

 **(b) Skill Proficiency Bonus.—**

-(1) **Availability; eligible persons.—** — The Secretary concerned may pay a proficiency bonus to a member of a regular or reserve component of the uniformed services who—
+(1) **Availability; eligible persons.—** — The Secretary concerned may pay a proficiency bonus to a member of the uniformed services who—

   (A) is entitled to basic pay under [section 204 of this title](./chapter-003-basic-pay.md#section-204) or compensation under [section 206 of this title](./chapter-003-basic-pay.md#section-206) or is enrolled in an officer training program; and